Personalized plans boost survival odds for older stem cell patients

 Summary

-This study tested a personalized geriatric optimization plan (GO!) in 30 patients aged 60 and older who were getting a stem cell transplant for blood cancers or bone marrow failure.
-The plan included tailored changes to diet, sleep, activity, and medications.
-The goal was to see if these changes could improve survival and quality of life after transplant.
+This study tested a personalized geriatric optimization plan (GO!) in 30 adults aged 60 and older who were getting a donor stem cell transplant for blood cancers or bone marrow failure.
+The plan included tailored advice on diet, sleep, activity, and medications to improve physical function and quality of life.
+The goal was to see if these changes could help patients live longer and feel better after transplant.

 Get updates